Yuma Suwa

-Yuma Suwa (born 29 August 2000) is a Japanese association football player who currently plays as a midfielder for Hougang United.
+Yuma Suwa (諏訪 悠磨, Suwa Yuma), better known as Yuma, is a Japanese professional footballer who plays either as a right-back or central-midfielder most recently for Singapore Premier League club Hougang United.

 Career

 He graduated from Jissen Gakuen High School and joined SC Sagamihara U21.

 In 2020, he joined SC Schwaz in the Austrian third division, before moving to OFK Grbalj in the Montenegrin Second League in 2021.